 2. If a “round two” takes place, would you advise President Trump to hold talks in DC or Pyongyang?

 3. What is the book on North Korea that you have gifted to others the most?

-Asia Insight editor is Tim White.
-Theme music is by Laura Schwartz of Bellwether Bayou.
+Asia Insight theme music is by Laura Schwartz of Bellwether Bayou.